VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_process.md

 Let's implement this model below:

 ```@example usepkg
-# Let's import our package:
-using PlantSimEngine
-# PlantMeteo for using the meteorology-related functions:
+using PlantSimEngine, PlantMeteo # PlantMeteo is used for the meteorology
-using PlantMeteo

 # Make the struct to hold the parameters, with its documentation:
 """